Pravini15/Pravini15/README.md

- ✔️ I’m currently learning **at Sri Lanka Institute of Information Technology**
+ ✔️ I’m a second **at Sri Lanka Institute of Information Technology**

  ✔️ Ask me about **C, C++, Java**